Family Group Conference

 The child or young person will have a chance to share their wishes and feelings with the help of their advocate.
 The family may ask questions about the resources available to them, and they can ask for any other information they may need to be able to write their plan.

 The family will have some privacy to talk things through together.
 During this time they will be able to decide on the best solution for them and write their plan.

 Agreeing the plan

 Once the family have talked things through and made a decision for a plan, the coordinator and referrer will rejoin the family.
 They will agree if the plan meets the original reason for family group conference and does not put the child at risk.

 The coordinator emails the plan to everyone who attended the family group conference.
 They also email the plan to the referrer's team manager for agreement.
 If the plan could put the child or children at risk, the family would need to look at the plan again and amend it.

 The local authority will then begin to work with the family to put the plan into action.

 You will also get the opportunity to have a review session at a later stage.

-Please see our contacts page for information on contacting the family group conference service.
+Please see our contact page for information on contacting the family group conference service.

-If you cannot find what you are looking for, please feel free to email us with your question to email@example.com.
+If you cannot find what you are looking for, please email your question: